tc39/notes/es9/2018-09/sept-26.md

 RG: I'm open to that.
 We can still improve our position even if we don't achieve this level of consistency.

-MAJ: Please do not allow implementations to reject ‘Z' in ISO Format.
+MAJ: Please do not allow implementations to reject 'Z' in ISO Format.
 I think that would create a lot of confusion in that space.
 It's needed because the lack of a `Z` indicates local time format in ISO, so the `Z` is needed to force the date to start at the beginning of the UTC day.
 Another thing, the Z comes from the historical military codes, but they've never been part of ISO.

 MPT: A quick thought on one other format.
 The timezone bracket format—does that have an offset in it?